finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group
-            var code = code_example;  // string | The code of the portfolio group
-            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional)
+            var scope = scope_example;  // string | The scope of the portfolio group to retrieve the definition for. var code = code_example;  // string | The code of the portfolio group to retrieve the definition for.
+Together with the scope              this uniquely identifies the portfolio group. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the portfolio group definition.
+Defaults to return              the latest version of the portfolio group definition if not specified. (optional)

             try
             {